 - Strain and drink the tea.

-- Have 4-6 cups of echinacea tea daily till you get relief from sinus infection.
+- Have 4-6 cups of echinacea tea daily till you get relief from a sinus infection.

 If taking any medicines, it’s better to consult your doctor before adopting any herbal remedy for sinus infection.